jpxue/Google_Image_Downloader/README.md

 Threads can be modified by changing the 'ThreadDivider' constant in Google.

 Google limits the amount of images shown to <1000; I have tried searching for ways to overcome this but have found none.

+# Porting to other Search Engines
+In Google.vb:
+Edit the BaseURL variable.
+Just update the getImageLinks() function, make it search for href or img tags (Regex, HTMLAgilityPack).
+Comment out all the code in ShowAll() except for the scrolling down part.